In this article

 Benefits:

-• Spending power: Multiple cards can allow you to make larger purchases or spread out costs over time.
+• Spending power: An additional credit card increases the amount of credit you can use.
+Having more than one card can allow you to make larger purchases or spread out costs across multiple cards.

-• Greater convenience: With multiple credit cards, you won’t have to worry about running out of available credit when you need it most.
+• Greater convenience: With multiple credit card accounts, you won’t have to worry about running out of available credit when you need it most

 Drawbacks: